KNOTT’S BERRY FARM

 Knotts Scary Farm is the longest running and most popular Halloween event in the Southland – well worth the trip for horror fans living in Los Angeles.
 With over a dozen walk-through attractions, plus scare zones and shows, it provides more Halloween entertainment than any of the competition.

-HALLOWEEN HAUNT TICKETS: Knott’s Scary Farm requires a special ticket for admission; your regular Knott’s Berry Farm admission will not get you into the Halloween Haunt.
+2012 HALLOWEEN HAUNT TICKET INFORMATION: Knott’s Scary Farm requires a special ticket for admission; your regular Knott’s Berry Farm admission will not get you into the Halloween Haunt.
 Tickets are available at the Knott’s Berry Farm Guest Relations box office (most days do not sell out, so you can purchase them on the night of the event).
-Tickets may be purchased online (you can save shipping costs on pre-sales by using the Print@Home function on the Knott’s website) or by phone (call the Ticketmaster Haunt LInes at 213-365-3535 or 714- 703-2555).
+Tickets may be purchased online (you can save shipping costs on pre-sales by using the Print@Home function on the Knott’s website) or by phone (call the Ticketmaster Haunt Lines at 213-365-3535 or 714- 703-2555).
 Service charges apply to all phone orders.
-Prices:

 HALLOWEEN HAUNT BARGAINS: Each year, coupons available at Burger King will save you up to $21 (depending on how early in the season you go).
 Usually, these coupons become available after Labor Day.
 Group discounts for 24 or more are available at 714-220-5163.

 - V.I.M.
-(Very Important Monster) Tours: You can get haunt admission, preferred seating at select shows, a our escort for the entire evening, and back door access to the attractions, but the price is not cheap: $1,500 for up to six guests.
+(Very Important Monster) Tours: You can get haunt admission, preferred seating at select shows, an escort for the entire evening, and back door access to the attractions, but the price is not cheap: $2,000 for up to six guests.
 Reserve one week in advance by calling 714-220-5298.

-- V.I.P AND PRE-SCARE DINNER SPECIALS: These give you a chance to eat before the park opens for the nightly haunt.
-Enjoy a pre-scare buffet in the Ghost Camp or Black Lagoon picnic areas; plus, you are allowed into the park through a separate entrance a few minutes before it opens for other guests.
-There is a more elaborate V.I.P.
-Monster Buffet, with prime rib, shrimp and salads in addition to the other items; you also get a souvenir beverage cup.
+- PRE-SCARE DINNER SPECIALS: This gives you a chance to enjoy a buffet and enter Knotts Scary Farm before the park opens for the nightly haunt.
+Cost is $28.
 Due to seating limitaions, this offer is available only to ticket holders with advance dinner reservations.
 NOTE: Once you’re inside the park, your dining selections are mostly limited to fast food and snacks.

-HALLOWEEN HAUNT FEATURES: All the usual Knott’s Berry Farm rides and attractions are open for business, but the park is redecorated for its Halloween Haunt in grand ghoulish style: 160 acres with 12 mazes, 6 shows, and 4 scare zones.
+2012 HALLOWEEN HAUNT FEATURES: All the usual Knott’s Berry Farm rides and attractions are open for business, but the park is redecorated for its Halloween Haunt in grand ghoulish style: 160 acres with 13 mazes or rides, 7 shows, and 3 scare zones.
 The scares start the minute you walk in the gate, with 1,000 wandering ghouls lunging at you out of the fog.

 HALLOWEEN HAUNT DRAWBACKS: The crowds.
 Inevitably, you have to wait in long lines for each attraction at Knott’s Scary Farm, unless you arrive as soon as the gates open or attend on an off-night.
 For some reason, the park’s appeal skews young, so expect to find yourself surrounded by teeny-boppers.
 Also, the level of performance among the monsters sometimes seems to drop off near the end of the season, as if the actors are growing weary of their roles.